How to make a will

 There are a number of charitable schemes that let you have a will drawn up by a solicitor free of charge or for a suggested donation.
 Rape Crisis England & Wales doesn't endorse or benefit from any of these directly.

-The largest examples are:
+The largest of these schemes are:

-- Free Wills Month: this runs twice a year, usually in March and October in certain parts of England and Wales.
+- Free Wills Month: this runs twice a year, usually in March and October, in certain parts of England and Wales.